rackerlabs/technical-blog/_posts/2020-06-02-mulesoft-ipaas-a-primer.md

 ### Rackspace as your integration partner

-Rackspace Integration and API Management Services, based on Mulesoft, offer you a route to easy and significant improvement in your enterprise application processes by using the adoption of APIs.
+Rackspace Integration and API Management Services, based on MuleSoft, offer you a route to easy and significant improvement in your enterprise application processes by using the adoption of APIs.
 We provide an established framework to manage APIs easily, speeding up workflows, and reducing human intervention and errors.
-The Rackspace team does this through a combination of expert professional services and our association with Mulesoft.
-Rackspace is a Mulesoft Select Partner.
+The Rackspace team does this through a combination of expert professional services with MuleSoft software solutions.
+Rackspace is a MuleSoft Select Partner.

 Our long history of hosting, integrating, and managing legacy enterprise resource planning (ERP) and customer relationship management (CRM) systems for thousands of customers worldwide makes us a leader in application integration.
-Our partnership with Mulesoft, the world's leading vendor of iPaaS and API management tools, further strengthens our ability to serve you.
+Our partnership with MuleSoft, the world's leading vendor of iPaaS and API management tools, further strengthens our ability to serve you.

 <a class="cta blue" id="cta" href="https://www.rackspace.com/mulesoft">Learn more about Rackspace Integration and API Management Services.</a>